kaiiskirrrrr/guarded-regions-DMA/README.md

 Guarded regions bypass for DMA.

 # Usage:
-used to past Guarded Regions on DMA (Valorant), This is needed to create a DMA cheat on Valorant.
+Hope this helps those who are getting started with Valorant & DMA, This is not a very good way of doing it however it does work. i Hope it helps

 ## How To Use:

-- Pretty self explanatory not gonna spoon feed skids
+- Pretty self explanatory
 - Pair with another DMA Library